Oil Falls to Three-Week Low on Rising U.S. Output

-Oil prices extended losses on Friday to hit a three-week low, after rising U.S. production and President Trump's withdrawal from the Paris Climate Accord overrode the fall in crude inventories there.
+Oil prices resumed losses Friday to trade at four-week lows, after rising U.S. production and President Trump's withdrawal from the Paris Climate Accord helped reignite a recent selloff.

 Continue Reading Below